Dunn-St. Croix Conference: 1944-1960

 The Dunn-St. Croix Conference's two-division alignment lasted until 1944, when Downing High School was closed and redistricted to Glenwood City.
 In 1949, the ledger further shrunk to seven schools, as Baldwin and Glenwood City exited for membership in the Middle Border Conference.
 Prescott joined the Dunn-St. Croix Conference in 1951 to bring membership back up to eight schools, the same year the conference reinstated eight-player football as a sponsored sport.
 In 1953, the Dunn-St. Croix Conference suspended football sponsorship for a second time, and its members entered the new 856 Conference.
-A ninth school was added to the membership roster in 1955 when Somerset became members after being displaced from the Northwest Border Conference's closing.
+A ninth school was added to the membership roster in 1955 when Somerset became members after leaving the Northwest Border Conference.
 In 1956, Elk Mound became members of the Cloverbelt Conference, and Plum City joined from the Bi-County League in 1957 to replace Dunn County Agricultural School after its closing.
 The Dunn-St. Croix Conference also reinstated sponsorship of football that year after the 856 Conference ceased operations.